CoEDL/hermes/docs/README.md

 - By default, Hermes only includes support for WAV audio.
 If you need to work with other formats, please install the FFMPEG plugin in the settings menu.

+## Saving your Progress
+1. Click on 'File' in the menu toolbar.
+2. Click on 'Save As' if you have not already saved previously.
+    - Clicking on 'Save' will also start the 'Save As' function, otherwise you can use 'Save' over the current file.
+3. In the save dialogue window, choose a folder to place your save file.
+4. Name your save file and hit the 'Save' button.
+5. If you haven't already chosen an export location, Hermes will now prompt you to choose or make a location to export your image and audio assets to.
+    - Note, we recommend making a separate folder for your save assets to your usual export location.
+    (See creating resources above).
+6. A window will open for you to enter language and authorship details for your save file.
+7. Hermes will now have created a save file according to your specifications which can be loaded by any copy of Hermes.

+## Opening a previous saved file
+1. Ensure that the Hermes transcription table is visible (either from an ELAN import or Starting from Scratch, see guides).
+2. Click on 'File' in the menu toolbar.
+3. Click on 'Open', and a open file dialogue window will now open for you to navigate your systems file structure.
+4. Locate where you saved a previous file (.hermes extension), and click Open.
+5. The table will now be populated with the files data.